dell/csm-docs/content/docs/resiliency/_index.md

  CSM for Resiliency may also generate events if it is unable to clean up a pod for some reason.
 For example, it may not clean up a pod because the pod is still doing I/O to the array.

- Similarly, the label selector for csi-powerscale and csi-unity would be as below respectively.
+ Similarly, the label selector for csi-powerscale and csi-unity would be as shown respectively.
  ```
  labelSelector: {map[podmon.dellemc.com/driver:csi-isilon]
  labelSelector: {map[podmon.dellemc.com/driver:csi-unity]